caleblimb/Runes/README.md

 # Runes

 This is a 2D game engine.
-Rendering is CPU based and uses pixel arrays for graphical assests and the screen.
-Collision detection and path-finding is complete as well as projectiles and the mini map.
-A particle system is used for projectiles and footsteps.
+Rendering and other calculations are all CPU based.
+System compatibility should not be an issue as long as you can run java as all of the code is self contained and only uses built-in Java libraries.

+Almost all of the code in this project was written from scratch.
+The rendering and some of the simple game mechanics are based on [The Cherno](https://www.youtube.com/c/TheChernoProject)'s [Game Programming Tutorial](https://youtube.com/playlist?list=PLlrATfBNZ98c-CeNT-q_Z7ox3R_eIkF98).

 # Development Environment